adelasantosd/normtrace-disability-rights/references/frameworks/exclusion-analysis.md

 ---

-## 4. Indigenous perspective: standards and diagnostic questions
+## 4. Indigenous perspective and culturally specific exclusion

 ### Minimum normative framework

-Relevant standards include:
+Relevant standards may include, depending on jurisdiction:

-- **ILO Convention No. 169**: consultation, recognition of indigenous institutions, and access to services in culturally and linguistically appropriate forms.
+- **ILO Convention No. 169**: consultation, recognition of indigenous institutions, and access to services in culturally and linguistically appropriate forms;
-- **UN Declaration on the Rights of Indigenous Peoples (UNDRIP)**: self-determination, participation, land, territory, and consultation.
+- **UN Declaration on the Rights of Indigenous Peoples (UNDRIP)**;
-- **Article 2 CPEUM**: recognition of indigenous peoples’ self-determination and the obligation of the state to recognise diversity and consult where required.
-- **General Law on Linguistic Rights in Mexico**: right to communicate with authorities in one’s own language.
+- relevant constitutional or statutory recognition of indigenous peoples;
+- linguistic-rights frameworks where applicable.

 ### Diagnostic questions

-1. Does the domestic legal instrument expressly mention indigenous peoples, or does it assume an urban, mestizo, Spanish-speaking legal subject?
+1. Does the domestic legal instrument expressly mention indigenous peoples, or does it assume an urban, dominant-language legal subject?
 2. Are there consultation mechanisms in the design, implementation, or revision of the instrument?
-3. Are services and procedures accessible in indigenous languages?
+3. Are services and procedures accessible in relevant indigenous or minority languages?
 4. Does the instrument recognise or ignore indigenous systems of care, justice, or social organisation?
 5. Does it address geographic access for remote communities?
-6. Do the programmes or mechanisms derived from the instrument require documentation that many indigenous persons may not possess in practice?
+6. Do the programmes or mechanisms derived from the instrument require documentation or access conditions that many rights-holders may not possess in practice?

 ### The trap of exclusionary universalism

 Some domestic legal instruments claim to protect “all persons” but design their access pathways around:

-- internet access,
+- internet access;
-- official documentation,
+- official documentation;
-- geographic proximity to urban services,
+- geographic proximity to urban services;
-- and communication in Spanish.
+- and communication in the dominant official language.

-In practice, such supposedly universal structures may exclude many indigenous rights-holders without naming them explicitly.
+In practice, such supposedly universal structures may exclude many rights-holders without naming them explicitly.

 ### Relevance for NormTrace

-NormTrace therefore asks not only whether the domestic legal instrument is formally universal, but whether its design is **socially and culturally reachable** for indigenous rights-holders.
+NormTrace therefore asks not only whether the domestic legal instrument is formally universal, but whether its design is **socially, culturally, and geographically reachable** for the rights-holders concerned.

+### Country-use note

+For detailed constitutional and institutional treatment of indigenous or culturally specific rights, analysts should consult the relevant country module in `references/countries/`.

 ---